B1607/DIRP/README.md

 ```bash
 MHHHHHHSSGRENLYFQGSNKKRKRCGVCVPCLRKEPCGACYNCVNRSTSHQICKMRKCEQLKKKRVVPMKG.
 ```
-<br>After submitting the sequence, the script will process it and output predictions for each residue.
+<br>After submitting the sequence, the script will first convert it into ProtTrans embeddings and then make predictions for each residue.
 ```
 ## Example Output
 Amino acid:  MHHHHHHSSGRENLYFQGSNKKRKRCGVCVPCLRKEPCGACYNCVNRSTSHQICKMRKCEQLKKKRVVPMKG